 Plays and Company

 In 2012 we tried our hand at a tragedy for the first time, having performed romances and comedies before.
 In 2013 we did Romeo and Juliet with a large cast and rowdy street scenes, with dances and fights.
-The first history play was Richard III in 2014, followed by a problem play in 2015, Measure for Measure and All's Well that Ends Well in 2016.
+The first history play was Richard III in 2014, followed by a problem play in 2015, Measure for Measure, All's Well that Ends Well in 2016, The Merchant of Venice in 2017 and this year's play is Macbeth.

 Please have a look at the German pages for the plays, the performers and crew, photos, posters and reviews (partly in English).